DomhnallOD/recursive-quick-sort/README.md

 A recursive Java implementation of the quick-sort algorithm, which sorts a user-inputted array of numbers.

 ## Purpose
-This programme was written as part of an assignment.
+This programme was written as part of an assignment.<br>
-Module: CT853 - Algorithmics & Logical Methods
+Module: CT853 - Algorithmics & Logical Methods<br>
-Higher Diploma (Software Design and Development)—Industry Stream College of Engineering & Informatics, School of Computer Science NUI, Galway
+Higher Diploma (Software Design and Development)—Industry Stream<br>
+College of Engineering & Informatics, School of Computer Science<br>
+NUI, Galway